ashishpatel26/ML-Notes-in-Markdown/11-TimeSeries/01-Introduction.md

 ### STL Analysis

 We can also do an STL analysis which would give us the seasonality, trend and remainder plots for any time series.
+A strong trend will always show high levels of autocorrelation.

 > NOTE: If you find that the range of the seasonality plot is more or less the same as the range of the remained plot, then there isn't much seasonality.
 The STL is designed to look for **seasonality so it will always give you a seasonality plot** and it'll be for the person reading to determine whether there is actual seasonlity or not.